 What you’ll see in the Home app

-With the improvement to the status section with iOS 14 and iPadOS 14, you’ll see your active HomeKit accessories more clearly.
+With the improvement to the status section, you’ll see your active HomeKit accessories more clearly.
 This means you don’t have to read what each device is doing, fish through your Favorites, or visit a room to control an accessory.
 Instead, you have a nice visual that lets you glance at your device statuses.
 You’ll also see those accessories that need your attention.

 Here’s how Apple sums up this handy area of the Home app: